jeremiah-RENISAC/wiki-js-mcp/README.md

 6. For new features, use wikijs_create_repo_structure to plan the documentation hierarchy first
 ```

-These rules ensure that your AI assistant will:
+This guidance helps Codex:
 - ✅ Check documentation before suggesting implementations
 - ✅ Follow existing patterns and conventions
 - ✅ Maintain up-to-date documentation automatically
 - ✅ Create structured documentation for new features
 - ✅ Avoid duplicating existing functionality

-### Usage Tips for Cursor
+### Usage Tips for Codex
 ```
 # Before starting a new feature
 "Search the documentation for authentication patterns before implementing login"